YouliangYuan/YouliangYuan/README.md

-## Hi 😄， codes for my work CipherChat and DeRTa are below. 👇
+## Hi 😄， codes for my work CipherChat and DeRTa are below 👇.
+If you want to join us, email professor [Pinjia He](https://pinjiahe.github.io/).

 <!--
 **YouliangYuan/YouliangYuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.